Emmanuelle (video game): Gameplay

 The DOS version supports EGA, CGA and monochrome graphics, while the Amiga and Atari ST versions uses 16 colours.
 Emmanuelle is a point-and-click adventure, but the DOS version has no mouse support.
 The game uses multiple-choice dialogues for conversations.
 The game includes sub-games such as gambling at a casino where the player has to raise money for flight tickets.
 The player might also end up fighting with angry husbands and smugglers due to their exploits.

 Reception

 The reviewer of ST-Computer praised the game's graphics, but criticized the lack of sounds and the ease of the puzzles.
-The PC Power Play review stated that the game was boring and only titillating in the casino sequences; it also criticized the poor graphics and the lack of sound.
+The PC Power Play review said that the game was boring and only titillating in the casino sequences; it also criticized the poor graphics and the lack of sound.
 A later issue PC Power Play gave Emmanuelle an "award", as the game with the most idiotic dialogue.